AjayKumarGogineni/vlm-inference/README.md

 ```bash
 python main.py
 ```
-7. Sample output files can be found in the `data/outputs/` directory.
+7. Sample output files with baseline performance can be found in the `data/outputs/` directory.

 **Possible issues**